Complex Regional Pain Syndrome (CRPS)

 Common signs and symptoms

 The most common symptoms are sharp, burning pain that can make it painful to even touch the skin of the affected area.
-Other symptoms may include loss of range of motion, color change, temperature change, change in hair and nail growth, swelling, and even atrophy of the extremity.
+As the condition progresses, symptoms may include loss of range of motion, color change, temperature change, change in hair and nail growth, swelling, and even muscle wasting of the limb.

 Treatment strategy starts with medication management and physical therapy.
 If this fails to improve the symptoms, then interventional procedures are the next steps.
 The interventional treatments include sympathetic nerve blocks, epidural steroid injections, and spinal cord stimulation or dorsal root ganglion stimulation.
-Dorsal root ganglion stimulation is an excellent option for CRPS in patients who have not responded to less invasive interventions.
+Dorsal root ganglion stimulation is an excellent option to discuss with Kansas Pain Management who have not responded to less invasive interventions.